British Infantry

 When Atlantic released this set of British Infantry in 1975, the industry standard for 1:7x scale miniatures had already been well established by Almark WD1 »British Infantry«, Almark WD2 »British Infantry Weapons«, and Airfix 01703 British Infantry, the 1973 upgrade of Airfix 1703 »Infantry Combat Group«.
 Considering the sculpting quality of these earlier British Infantry sets, it is all the more surprising that Atlantic opted for more toy-like figures, but which included small parts not suitable for children, and required enough assembly to frustrate even the motorically adept.

-The figures are wearing British Battledress, Mk.1 or Mk.2 Brodie helmets without camouflage netting, and 1937 Pattern Web Equipment in Skeleton Order, consisting of Waistbelt, Braces, and two Basic Pouches.
-While Skeleton Order was used for parades, drill, and duties under arms, these figures are clearly fighting and should be in Combat Order or Fighting Order.
+The figures are wearing British Battledress, Mk.1 or Mk.2 Brodie helmets without camouflage netting, and 1937 Pattern Web Equipment in Musketry Order, consisting of Waistbelt, two Braces, two Basic Pouches, and Bayonet Frog.
+While Skeleton Order was used for parades, drill, and duties under arms, these figures are clearly fighting and should be in Battle Order or Light Fighting Order.
 The Basic Pouches Mk.1 are 9.5″ tall, 5″ wide, and 2.75″ deep, or the equivalent of 3.4 × 1.8 × 1 mm in 1:72 scale.
 Atlantic decided to make their Basic Pouches so tiny – 2.6 × 1.3 × 0.7 mm – that the mistake is apparent at first glance.

 While the officer figure is quite a nice pose, he is wearing even smaller basic Basic Pouches than his men.
 Perhaps these can be cut down to look more like the Compass Pouch and Pistol Ammunition Pouch the officer actually should be equipped with.
 The officer‘s map case is there, but Atlantic placed it on the wrong hip, of course.